notepad-plus-plus/npp-usermanual/CONTRIBUTION.md

 ## Style Guide

 * First and foremost, when editing, keep it similar to what's already in that document.
   * Do not arbitrarily change an existing style choice (like `-` vs `*` for bulleted lists, or `_..._` vs `*...*` for italics) without a good technical reason
   * If you are fixing an actual Markdown _error_ that causes the final user manual documentation to render incorrectly, that is allowed (and encouraged).
   * Many sections of the User Manual were written before this Style Guide, and the style chosen by the original author of that section has been "grandfathered in".
 If you are changing something else in a small section of such a document, you can also update the style in that small section, but you should not make huge changes to the formatting without getting the agreement of the owner and/or maintainer(s) of the User Manual.

 * When referencing a menu item, like **File > Open**, make it bold, and use `>` as the separator-character between different levels.  <!-- This follows Microsoft documentation style for the separator character, so will make it more familiar to Windows users. -->

 * When referencing a setting in a dialog box, make it bold.
-Examples:
+    * Examples:
         * On the **Settings > Preferences > Backup** page, please enable **☑ Remember Current Session For Next Launch**"
         * Use the checkbox **Search > Find > Search Mode: ☑ Regular Expression** to enable regular expressions in your search
     * The symbols `☐` and `☑` are used both for checkboxes and for radio buttons (because there aren't Unicode characters that are widely supported across fonts that are a good representation of a radio button)
+    * Historically, some pages have used `backtick monospace` text for the options themselves, to disambiguate between the menu entry, dialog tab name, and dialog section header from the option.
+Please choose the new style, except when doing so will clash with the existing styling in a section.

 * For text that you want to indicate as user-entered (such as regular expressions or values entered into dialog box prompts), and for filenames and directories, use backticks to set the `monospaced / code` formatting.

+* Use the `<kbd>...</kbd>` tag around keyboard shortcuts.
+(Historically, the `backtick monospace` was used, but the `kbd` tag allows differentiated formatting, to make shortcuts more obvious.
+Going forward, `kbd` tags should be used.)

 * Special symbols may be entered by pasting in Unicode characters or using the appropriate &amp;-entities.
 Please stick to common characters that are likely to be rendered on a variety of platforms with a variety of fonts.